Tuning of altermagnetism by strain: Piezomagnetism in the nonrelativistic limit

 This expression holds at $E_F \ll t_2$ and far from the Lifshitz transition, $t_{2d} \ll t_{2}$.
 Under these conditions, the Fermi contours look as shown in Fig.~\ref{fig:LiebPockets}a, and the induced magnetization is dominated by the strain-induced band splitting, $M \approx \Delta E_\Gamma \, \hat{\mathbf{L}} / (2\pi t_2)$, similarly to the two-valley model considered in Ref.~\onlinecite{Junwei2021}.
 In general, however, the second term in Eq.~\eqref{eq:M_Lieb} includes an additional contribution arising from the strain-induced effective mass anisotropy proportional to $\delta t_{2d}$, which manifests itself as shown in Fig.~\ref{fig:LiebPockets}b.

 The nonrelativistic band-filling mechanism of piezomagnetism described in this section is inactive in insulating altermagnets.
 However, strain-induced splittings of the Kramers doublets at the $\Gamma$ point are described by the same invariants, listed in Table \ref{tab:nrpiezo}, as the magnetization in the metallic case.
 For example, in rutile MnF$_2$, which has the same ${}^24/{}^1m{}^2m_d{}^1m_y$ SLG as the Lieb lattice, the $\varepsilon_{xy}$ strain linearly splits the Kramers doublets at $\Gamma$, which can be observed spectroscopically.
-Figure \ref{fig:MnFe-split} illustrates this splitting by a first-priniples calculation for MnF$_2$ for the valence band lying about 0.4 eV below the valence band maximum.
+Figure \ref{fig:MnFe-split} illustrates this splitting by a first-principles calculation for MnF$_2$ for the valence band lying about 0.4 eV below the valence band maximum.
+Essentially, finite $\varepsilon_{xy}$ strain turns MnF$_2$ into a Luttinger-compensated \cite{Mazin2022} ferrimagnetic insulator where spin splitting at the $\Gamma$ point is always allowed \cite{Yuan2024}.